-Day 1: Depart London, Arrive Antananarivo (Tana)
+Day 1: Depart London.

-Day 2: Tana – Ranomafana National Park
+Day 3: Antanifotsy – Ranomafana National Park

-Day 3: Ranomafana – Fianarantsoa
+Day 4: Ranomafana – Fianarantsoa

 Early morning is the best time to see wildlife, so we set off on another rainforest walk and keep our eyes peeled; it’s also a great warm-up for the days to come.
 The vegetation itself is wonderful and a great contrast to the rocky mountain landscapes we’ll head into over the next few days.
 After lunch we drive to Fianarantsoa, a university town and centre of wine industry, set in picturesque rolling green hills.

-Day 4: Fianarantsoa – Namoly – Imaitso
+Day 5: Fianarantsoa – Namoly – Imaitso

 A morning drive takes us to Ambalavao, where we load into 4WD vehicles for the beautiful but bumpy ride over red-earth track to Andringitra National Park, with its remarkable domed granite peaks and sheer cliffs, many eroded into fluted towers by wind and water.
 We start our trek at Namoly, the northern gateway to the Park, with great views of the mountains ahead.
-We walk past Betsileo villages and photogenic rice-terraces carved into the mountain slopes, heading up into the forests of Imaitso.
+We walk past Betsileo villages and photogenic rice-terraces carved into the mountain slopes, heading up into the forest of Imaitso.
 Many of the plants have medicinal qualities.
 We camp on the edge of the forest.

-Day 5: Imaitso – Andriampotsy
+Day 6: Imaitso – Andriampotsy

-Day 6: Andriampotsy – Pic Boby – Iataranomby
+Day 7: Andriampotsy – Pic Boby – Iataranomby

 Today is a long day and the focus of our challenge!
 Pic Boby, or Imarivolanitra as it is known in Malagasy (meaning ‘close to the sky’), is the second-highest peak on the island; its French name originated in the 1920s, when an explorer apparently discovered the path to the summit when looking for his dog (Boby).
 We set off very early, planning to reach the summit before cloud and mist cover it, as often happens during the day.
 Our trail to the summit is steep and rocky, much of it made up of large flat slabs of granite, with some boulders to clamber over.
 After 2-3 hours we reach the summit of Pic Boby (2658m).
 From the top there are far-reaching and impressive views over the Andringitra Mountains, and for miles around if it’s clear.
 After some time to soak up the vistas, we start our descent to the foot of the mountain, and continue down through a rocky, barren landscape strewn with boulders.
 This is the so-called ‘alien track’, a surreal moon-scape surrounded by mountain panoramas.
 As we drop lower we come into a forest of endemic palms, passing granite outcrops on a well-made path of steps that takes us steeply downhill.
 We camp by a river, another great spot for a refreshing dip.

-Day 7: Iataranomby – Tsaranoro Valley
+Day 8: Iataranomby – Tsaranoro Valley

 The hardest part of our challenge is behind us, and we continue downhill through the foothills into the beautiful Tsaranoro Valley.
 We pass several Barabory villages, where the ethnic cultures of Betsileo rice-growers and Bara cattle-herders mix; these villages provide a great insight into the way of life here.
 There is more vegetation now we are lower, including the pachypodium, which is like a small baobab tree, and the views are incredible!
 Our wonderful camp lies between Tsaranoro Mountain and the giant mountain chains of Andringitra National Park on the other – the views are incredible, as is our sense of achievement!
 Night camp (900m).

-Day 8: Tsaranoro Valley – Antsirabe
+Day 9: Tsaranoro Valley – Ialatsara Lemur Forest Camp

-We load into 4WD vehicles for the first 10km over red dirt roads through forest, then drive north, bidding farewell to the mountains and returning to the beautiful central highlands.
-We break our journey in Ambositra, a small town known for its woodcarvings and fine wooden houses.
+We continue our return journey north and break our journey in Ambositra, a small town known for its woodcarvings and fine wooden houses.
 We continue on to Antsirabe, a beautiful city with many buildings reflecting French colonial rule, as well as its wide tree-lined boulevards.
-It is known for its pulled rickshaws, known as ‘pousse pousse’.
+It is known for its rickshaws, known as ‘pousse pousse’.
 Night hotel.